googlearchive/backbonefire/README.md

 $ bower install backfire --save
 ```

-Once you've included BackFire and its dependencies into your project, you will have access to the
-`Backbone.Firebase`, `Backbone.Firebase.Collection`, and `Backbone.Firebase.Model` objects.
+Once you've included BackFire and its dependencies into your project, you will have access to the `Backbone.Firebase.Collection`, and `Backbone.Firebase.Model` objects.

 ## Getting Started with Firebase